 Pre-work: All participants must complete the Stress Survey Questionnaire (preferably online) and bring printed results to the program.

-Interactive Learning Experiences: The program isn’t a listening and watching program.
-It is an interactive workshop and everyone are expected to share “best practices”, experiences, and ideas.
+Interactive Learning Experiences: The program isn’t a listening-and-watching program.
+It is an interactive workshop and everyone is expected to share “best practices”, experiences, and ideas.